Visit Andalucia Logo

 Less than a month later, on the 3rd August, Málaga surrendered to a detachment of gendarmes and a few members of the line regiments who had not gone over to the Cantonist side led by General Pavia.

-Visiting the Alcazaba and Gibralfaro
+Visiting the Malaga Alcazaba and Gibralfaro

-The tour of the Alcazaba and Gibralfaro usually starts at the Alcazaba where you can buy a ticket that gains you entrance to both.
 If you love history, taking a guided tour of the Alcazaba is a great way to learn more about the origins of the monument and discover hidden legends.

 Prefer a more personalized experience?
 This private tour includes not just the Alcazaba but also the Malaga Picasso Museum and the Malaga Cathedral for a more comprehensive experience of the city.

-Inside the Alcazaba
+Inside the Alcazaba in Malaga

-The Alcazaba, although a little smaller, is as beautiful as the ones at Almeria or Granada.
+The Malaga Alcazaba, although a little smaller, is as beautiful as the ones at Almeria or Granada.
 Courtyards intersperse the formal gardens with ornately decorated rooms leading off.
 Water features play a prominent role, cooling and refreshing the air.
 It is, altogether, a delightful place.

 Within some of the rooms you will see displays of Moorish glassware, richly coloured, fit for the Sultans that used it.